 How did we approach naming?First, in the spirit of openness and transparency – which is one of our core values – we asked the team for rebranding suggestions.
 Everyone jumped on it and came back with suggestions all based on varying focuses on the business.
 Unfortunately, the most popular ones were generally not available or just made no sense – just being transparent.
 Next up we tried dictionary and thesaurus attacks – the best way to describe it.
 You will be amazed how much you can learn from reading a thesaurus!
 And some of the associated words were fascinating.
 But again, availability became the issue.
 We tried things.
 Like objects, pretty things, smart things, number things, funny funny-shaped things.
 Anything (see what I did there).
 It… Just… Didn’t work.
 Seriously.
 So much time went into trying to come up with names.
 The primary issues as anyone that has done rebranding will know:

-- Taken - Most common issue was existed or url already registered
+- Taken – Most common issue was existing brands or URLs already registered

 - Silly – Being honest a lot just didn’t make sense

 - Hard to spell – If you can’t spell it, how can you find or remember it?

 - Forgettable – What were we talking about?